Community of Madrid: Demographics

-The Community of Madrid is the third most populous region in Spain, after Andalusia and Catalonia, and the most populous province, with 6,661,949 inhabitants.
+As of 1 January 2024, the Community of Madrid has a registered population of 7,001,715 inhabitants, and it is the most populated province and third most populated autonomous community in Spain.
 Population density is 829.62 hab/km2, much higher than the national average of 93.8 hab/km2.
 Population density varies with the community itself; the municipality of Madrid has a density of 5,300 hab/km2, whereas the Sierra Norte has a population density of less than 10 hab/km2.
 The vast majority of the population lives in the capital and its metropolitan area, which is the most populated in Spain.

 Madrid also has the greatest population density in Spain.
 Its inhabitants are mainly concentrated in the capital (which is the Spanish city with the highest resident population) and in a series of municipalities (Móstoles, Alcalá de Henares, Fuenlabrada, Leganés, Alcorcón, Getafe, Torrejón de Ardoz, and Alcobendas), as opposed to in rural areas with low population density.
 Its citizens have diverse origins, and Madrid is the province with the highest number of residents born outside its territory and with the largest foreign population (13.32%).
 It is a focus of attraction for those migrating for reasons of employment.
 Population growth in Madrid is mainly due to the arrival of foreigners.

-For most of its history, the Community of Madrid has been overwhelmingly Catholic, with minority Jewish and Muslim populations.
+As of 1 January 2024, the region's population included 1,038,671 people born in Spanish-speaking countries from the Americas, up from 81,552 in 1999.

 The Community of Madrid is the EU-Region with the highest average life expectancy at birth.
 The average life expectancy was 82.2 years for males and 87.8 for females in 2016.

 Foreign population

-As of 2018, the region had a foreign population of 826,456.
-The largest groups of foreigners were those of Romanian, Moroccan, Chinese, Colombian, Ecuadorian, Venezuelan and Italian citizenship.
+As of 2022, the region had a foreign-born population of 949,969.
+The largest groups of foreigners were those of Romanian, Moroccan, Venezuelan, Colombian, Chinese, Peruvian and Italian citizenship.